 A resident of Boston (USA), she has performed, lectured and given master classes throughout Europe and North America, Japan, Australia and Mexico.
 Currently principal flutist of Newton Baroque, she has also performed under Roger Norrington with Boston’s Handel and Haydn Society Orchestra, and has appeared as soloist with numerous period instrument ensembles, including La Fontegara of Mexico City; Newport Baroque; Arcadia Players; Boston Pro Musica; Chicago’s Baroque Band; and the Youngstown Symphony Orchestra.
 Prof. Oleskiewicz has released five solo recordings with the Hungaroton Classic and Naxos labels.
 Her recent world premiere CD of flute concertos, performed with Miklos Spanyi and Concerto Armonico, is receiving international acclaim.
 During 2016 she toured China on both modern and baroque flutes.

 Prof. Oleskiewicz's recording projects are closely connected to her research and editing work.
 In 2012 she published the first editions of repertoire from her CD released in 2011: Flute Sonatas by Frederick “the Great” (for Breitkopf & Härtel).
 As a contributing editor for Carl Philipp Emanuel Bach: The Collected Works, she published a new critical edition of the sonatas for flute, harp, oboe and viola da gamba, taking into account newly available musical sources.
 She is regularly featured as a contributor to Flutist Quarterly and the Dutch Flute Society’s Fluit.
-Her book, Bach Perspectives vol. 11, entitled J.S.
-Bach and His Sons for the American Bach Society, will appear in 2017.
+Her book, Bach Perspectives vol. 11: J.S.
+Bach and His Sons for the American Bach Society, was commissioned by the American Bach Society and published by University of Illinois Press in 2017.

 Professor Oleskiewicz is the recipient of several prestigious multi-year fellowships from the Alexander von Humboldt Foundation (Germany) and the DAAD (German Academic Exchange Service) allowing her to reside for extensive periods in Germany, Russia and elsewhere to research, edit and record flute music of the 18th-century.
 She is also a three-time recipient of the University of Massachusetts’ Joseph P. Healey Award, and she was honored as a guest speaker and performer for her research contributions at the Provost’s Research Luncheon in 2013.